 Separate Deposits for Card and ACH

 Under Stewardship, payments by credit/debit card and ACH (eCheck) were deposited into your bank account as a single deposit.
-Going forward, you will see two separate deposits, one for card payments and one for ACH payments.
+Going forward, you will see separate deposits for card payments and ACH payments.

 Previously, most clients received deposits 2 banking days after payment was made.